zhanglaboratory/zhanglaboratory.github.io/content/database/_index.md

 ### 2. Upcoming Database (Work in Progress)

-*We are currently developing multi-omics databases for Gastrointestinal Stromal Tumors (GIST) and Gastric Cancer.
+*We are currently developing multi-omics databases for Gastrointestinal Tumors.
 Stay tuned!*